-Real consumer spending in the United States rose at a 3.5% annualized rate in Q3 2025, the fastest pace this year and in line with the initial estimate, accelerating from 2.5% in Q2.
+Real Consumer Spending in the United States increased an annualized 2.4% in Q4 2025, the least since Q1 2025, following a 3.5% gain in Q3, the advance estimate showed.
 Real Consumer Spending in the United States averaged 3.34 percent from 1947 until 2025, reaching an all time high of 40.60 percent in the third quarter of 2020 and a record low of -30.40 percent in the second quarter of 2020. source: U.S. Bureau of Economic Analysis

 Calendar GMT Reference Actual Previous Consensus TEForecast